usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                 Whether results should be returned as dimensional or nondimensional.
 If 1, will return forces and moments in "lbf" and "ft-lbf" or "N" and "Nm", depending on how "units" is specified.
 Defaults to 1.

+        "view" : ()
+            Displays a wireframe of the geometry of the scene/aircraft.

         "stl" : ()
             Outputs an stl file of the geometry of the scene/aircraft.